blindsidenetworks/scalelite/README.md

 * `DATABASE_URL`: URL for connecting to the PostgreSQL database, see the [Rails documentation](https://guides.rubyonrails.org/configuring.html#configuring-a-database).
 Note that instead of using this environment variable, you can configure the database server in `config/database.yml`.
 * `REDIS_URL`: URL for connecting to the Redis server, see the [Redis gem documentation](https://rubydoc.info/github/redis/redis-rb/master/Redis#initialize-instance_method).
 Note that instead of using this environment variable, you can configure the redis server in `config/redis_store.yml` (see below).

+#### Docker-Specific

+These variables are used by the service startup scripts in the Docker images, but are not used if you are deploying the application in a different way.

+* `NGINX_SSL`: Set this variable to enable the "nginx" image to listen on SSL.
+If you enable this, then you must bind mount the files `/etc/nginx/ssl/live/$URL_HOST/fullchain.pem` and `/etc/nginx/ssl/live/$URL_HOST/privkey.pem` (containing the certificate plus intermediates and the private key respectively) into the Docker image.
+Alternately, you can mount the entire `/etc/letsencrypt` directory from certbot to `/etc/nginx/ssl` instead.
+* `POLL_INTERVAL`: Used by the "poller" image to set the interval at which BigBlueButton servers are polled, in seconds.
+Defaults to 60.
+* `RECORDING_IMPORT_POLL`: Whether or not to poll the recording spool directory for new recordings.
+Defaults to "true".
+If the recording poll directory is on a local filesystem where inotify works, you can set this to "false" to reduce CPU overhead.
+* `RECORDING_IMPORT_POLL_INTERVAL`: How often to check the recording spool directory for new recordings, in seconds (when running in poll mode).
+Defaults to 60.

 #### Optional

 * `PORT`: Set the TCP port number to listen on.
 Defaults to 3000.